ronilaukkarinen/pianobar-macos/README.md

 ## Features

+- Always connects to Pandora regardless of country (SOCKS5 and Tor)
 - Notifies songs played with pianobar
 - Loved songs in Pandora are automatically Loved songs in Last.fm when marked loved `+` key
 - Displays currently playing album art in notification